VelocityPowered/documentation/users/player-info-forwarding.rst

 Configuring modern forwarding
 -----------------------------

-Currently, only builds 337 and above of Paper 1.13.1+ support Velocity's modern forwarding.
+Currently, only build 377 and above of Paper 1.13.1+ support Velocity's modern forwarding.

 To use modern forwarding with any supported server implementation, set the ``player-info-forwarding`` setting in ``velocity.toml`` to ``modern``.
 You must also change the ``forwarding-secret``